dhcodes/fcc-currexp/redux.md

 - Logical structure of `actions` carrying data to `reducer` functions that return a new application state
 - A trackable history of changes to state

 Redux is often added to a project when the complexity of managing the application's state becomes tedious.
 It helps minimize some of the headaches that can be caused by data mutability or passing state back-and-forth between many React components.
-Redux also supports debugging with tools like the Chrome Browser Extension, [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en).
+Redux also supports debugging with tools like [Redux DevTools](https://github.com/gaearon/redux-devtools).
 Let's jump in to learning how Redux can simplify your React apps.